maragelis/ParadoxMulti-MQTT/README.md

 * Python 2.7.13
 * [Mosquitto MQTT Broker v1.4.10 and v1.4.14](http://mosquitto.org)
-* [OrangePi 2G-IOT](http://www.orangepi.org/OrangePi2GIOT/) through its internal Serial Port and Raspberry PI 3 through USB370 paradox module
+* [OrangePi 2G-IOT](http://www.orangepi.org/OrangePi2GIOT/) through its internal Serial Port, Raspberry PI 3 and Beaglebone black through USB370 paradox module
-* Ubuntu Server 16.04.3 LTS and Devuan Ceres as for december 2017 for RPI
+* Ubuntu Server 16.04.3 LTS and Devuan Ceres as for december 2017 for RPI and for Beaglebone black
 * Paradox MG5050 panel

 ## Steps to use it: